itouchz/awesome-deep-time-series-representations/README.md

-# Deep Learning for Universal Representations of Time Series
+# Awesome Deep Time-Series Representations

 This is a repository to help all readers who are interested in learning universal representations of time series with deep learning.

-If your papers are missing or you have other requests, please contact patara.t@ku.th, post an issue, or create a pull request.
+If your papers are missing or you have other requests, please contact _patara.t@ku.th_, post an issue, or create a pull request.
-We will update this repository a regular basis in accordance with the top-tier conference publication cycles to maintain up-to-date.
+We will update this repository at a regular basis in accordance with the top-tier conference publication cycles to maintain up-to-date.

-> **Accompany Paper**: Deep Learning for Universal Representations of Time Series: A Survey _submitted to_ ACM Computing Surveys
+> **Accompany Paper**: Universal Time-Series Representation Learning: A Survey _submitted to_ ACM Computing Surveys
 ```bibtex
 TBD
 ```